rtivadar/aath0.github.io/_posts/2018-04-18-atp-tennis-analysis-2006-2015-do-lefties-have-an-advantage.md

 In this post I will be discussing whether or not left-handed players have an advantage over their right-handed counterparts.
 To provide some context, it has long been thought that lefties have an advantage over righties in various sports, and tennis especially, is no exception.

 In tennis, there are various reasons why left-handed players are thought to have an advantage over right-handed players.
 A crucial reason, if not the largest advantage lefties might possess, is that service games in tennis always start in the deuce court (right side) and then serves alternate from there, switching between the ad court (left side) and back to the deuce court until the service game is over.
-What this means, is that more often than not, and everytime the score of a service game is 40-40 (called deuce), the last serve of the service game will come from the ad court.
+What this means, is that more often than not, and every time the score of a service game is 40-40 (called deuce), the last serve of the service game will come from the ad court.
 Due to the manner in which the net in tennis is pulled down from the middle, coupled with how players mechanically serve to produce spin, this is thought to provide an advantage to lefties.

 Another typical reason lefties are thought to have an advantage is just that there are less of them.
 They're just a rarer breed.
 And since players typically play right-handed players, when they face the occasional left-handed player, they're thrown off their game.
 For a more tennis exact rational of this, this often has to do with both tennis strategy, and the spin of the ball coming off different shots.
 In short, when playing a leftie, a player has to flip their strategy upside down.
 All of a sudden, hitting a backhand approach has to be hit to the opposite side.
 And as for the spin, tennis players rarely hit perfect 6-o'clock-to-12-o'clock spin on the ball.
-Often times that spin has a little or a lot of side spin mixed in as well - think 5-o'clock-to-11-o'clock for a right-handed forehand.
-This spin completely changes how the ball flies through the air, how the ball bounces, and how potentionally, how a player has to redirect the ball to counter the spin.
+Often times that spin has a little or a lot of sidespin mixed in as well - think 5-o'clock-to-11-o'clock for a right-handed forehand.
+This spin completely changes how the ball flies through the air, how the ball bounces, and potentially, how a player has to redirect the ball to counter the spin.

-This only scratches the surface of the advantages and disadvantages of handediness in tennis, but if you were unfamiliar with the nuances of the sport, it provides you with enough information to see the legitimacy in the question.
+This only scratches the surface of the advantages and disadvantages of handedness in tennis, but if you were unfamiliar with the nuances of the sport, it provides you with enough information to see the legitimacy in the question.

 For the remainder of this post, I'll be describing my methods and my results, as well as including and discussing various segments of my R code.
 I'll be discussing some smaller topics in each section, such as if lefties serve more aces or win a higher percentage of service games.
-Towards the end of this post, I'll perform some more indepth statistical analysis (i.e. a Two Sample Proportion z-Test)and I'll summarize my results.
+Towards the end of this post, I'll perform some more in-depth statistical analysis (i.e. a Two Sample Proportion z-Test) and I'll summarize my results.

 So, do lefties really have an advantage?